The Amazing Quest of Ernest Bliss: Plot

 Dorrington, another customer, asks him to come to 11 Regents Park Gate, flat 6, which happens to be Bliss's place.
 Bliss's valet Clowes, with too much time on his hands, lost heavily betting on the dogs and let the flat to Dorrington.
-Dorrington had been practicing forging Bliss's signature and had noticed the "resemblance" between the chauffeur and the absent owner so wants the chauffeur to cash a cheque for £30,000 in return for a third share.
+Dorrington had been practising forging Bliss's signature and had noticed the "resemblance" between the chauffeur and the absent owner so wants the chauffeur to cash a cheque for £30,000 in return for a third share.
 Bliss gets the cashier to give him blank pieces of paper in an envelope and returns to his flat.
 He reveals who he is to Dorrington and his henchman, but they do not believe him.
 In the ensuing fight, Dorrington slips away with the worthless envelope while Bliss struggles with the henchman.
 Finally a drunk Clowes emerges and hits the henchman with a bottle.
 Afterward, Bliss forgives his servant.

 Frances gets a job with Mr. Montague; he makes it clear that he wants more than a secretary, but she needs the work.
 When she tells Bliss that Montague wants her to do some work outside the office at night, Bliss disables Montague's car and has her hire him to take them to Montague's rendezvous.
 After confirming that Montague's intentions are not honourable, he takes Frances away.
 When his boss sacks him, he is unconcerned, but then the manager discharges mechanic Bill Bronson for standing up for him, so Bliss buys the company and orders that the manager be fired and replaced by Bill.

 He persuades Frances to accept his marriage proposal.
-Then her mother arrives with terrible news; Frances's sister will die unless she is taken to a winter resort in Switzerland.
+Then her mother arrives with terrible news: Frances's sister will die unless she is taken to a winter resort in Switzerland.
 In desperation, Frances decides to marry Masters for the money she needs.
 She moves without informing Bliss.
 He finally tracks her down and, after learning why she broke up with him, fixes everything and marries her himself.